vsha96/mllib/CONTRIBUTING.md

     5) Help others in the issue tracker.

 If you haven't found the right template, use `New feature` template.
-We willadd it or help you to find the most suitable!
+We will add it or help you to find the most suitable!

 ## See an empty file in `/src`?